suzaku-io/boopickle/README.md

   implicit object $name extends boopickle.Pickler[$tpe] {
     import boopickle._
     override def pickle(value: $tpe)(implicit state: PickleState): Unit = $pickleLogic
-  }
+    override def unpickle(implicit state: UnpickleState): $tpe = $unpickleLogic }
   $name
 """
 ```

 That's it for generating a pickler for a case class!
-Unpickler generation is pretty much the same, check out the code for details.
+Unpickle logic generation is pretty much the same, check out the code for details.

 BooPickle also supports automatic pickler generation for sealed class hierarchies and that functionality is also implemented by the macro.
 When the macro
 first checks if it's a trait, it will continue under a different code path than for case classes.
 Goal of the macro is to create a `CompositePickler`